 Though the fabric pieces are stitched by machine to make sure tighter stitching, all the quilting is done by hand.
 100% cotton fabrics make up the top and bottom of the quilt.
 The batting sandwiched in between those 2 layers, nonetheless, is 100% polyester.
 This polyester batting warranties both heat and also excellent washing results.

 You will find our quilts to be really generous in length and width.
 Most of our quilts are generous enough to minimize the necessity for a dust ruffle or pillow shams.
 Just as bed heights differ, every quilt's measurements can be different.
 We publish the quilt's dimensions as well as the estimated drop for you to compare to the sizing you want to have.
 Please do your homework before making a purchase!

 Are our quilts washable?

 Yes, our quilts are indeed machine-washable!
 We advise adhering to these guidelines for the best care of your heirloom quilt:

 - Machine wash with cold water on delicate cycle.

-- Use only light laundry soap, such as liquid Cheer for colors (No bleach or bleach alternatives.
+- Use mild laundry detergent, such as liquid Cheer for colors (No bleach or bleach alternatives.
 No Woolite or fabric softener.)
-For the initial washing, add 1/2 cup vinegar and 2 tbsps of salt along with the laundry soap.
-This home remedy prevents bleed and also assists in establishing the colors in your quilt.
+For the first washing, include 1/2 cup vinegar as well as 2 tablespoons of salt along with the laundry detergent.
+This natural remedy stops bleed as well as helps to protect the colors in your quilt.

-- Remove quilt immediately after the washing machine finishes to minimize wrinkles and color-bleeding.
+- Remove quilt when the washing machine stops to minimize wrinkles and color-bleeding.

-- Never put a quilt in the dryer!
-Line completely dry on a windy day.
+- Never ever place a quilt in the clothes dryer!
+Line dry on a windy day.

-- Quilts could be dry-cleaned at your own risk, but we definitely advise washing.
+- Quilts could be dry-cleaned at your own risk, however we most definitely advise washing.